 This ancient watering method is deeply rooted in Oman’s heritage, with over 3000 aflaj - or irrigation systems - still in use today.
 Using gravity to transport water from springs, the fair management of these waterways plays an important role in communities around the country.
 Falaj Daris in Nizwa, one of Oman’s longest falaj, is still in use today.

 Whether it is tasty street food or fine dining, visitors to Oman will find a wide range of options to suit all tastes.
-From contemporary 5-star restaurants at hotels and resorts, to the casual shawarma available at almost every coffee shop, the possibilities are endless.
+From contemporary restaurants serving all types of international cuisine in hotels, resorts, malls and commercial areas, to the casual shawarma eateries and coffee shops, the possibilities are endless.